data61/PSL/MiLkMaId/README.md

          that has a type defined with the `datatype` keyword.
 - [ ] 5.
 (Heuristics from Section 3.2 of the old Isabelle tutorial.[1]) _Do induction on argument number `i`
          if the function is defined by recursion in argument number `i`._
-         More precisely, this assertion checks
+         More precisely, this assertion checks if
-   - if all arguments to the `induct` method are arguments to the same function `f`,
+   - all arguments to the `induct` method are arguments to the same function, say `f`,
-   - `f` is the common parent (immediate ancestor) of these arguments in the un-curried syntax tree representing the first sub-goal, and
+   - `f` is the common parent (immediate ancestor) of these arguments in the uncurried syntax tree representing the first sub-goal, and
-   - if for all arguments to the `induct` method an argument appears as the `n`th argument to `f` where pattern-matching is complete for the `n`th parameter in the definition of `f`.
+   - for any argument to the `induct` method, say `x`, `x` appears as the `n`th argument to `f` in the proof obligation at least once where pattern-matching is complete for the `n`th parameter in the definition of `f`.
 - [X] 6.
 If the first sub-goal appearing after applying a mathematical induction is alpha equivalent to the original sub-goal, this mathematical induction is not useful.
 (Use `Term.aconv`) I expect that this assertion helps MiLkMaId to discard inductions that do not alter goals meaningfully.